Lokiisaboss5/hello-world/README.md

 # hello-world
-This is a github tutorial
+This is a github
+i am a boy and like code